The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 and moved on to a long career as Program Director at NASA, and Lecturer at the University of Toledo.

-A few years behind them, Ted Alexander started out in broadcasting at WELW, and became
+A few years behind them, Ted Alexander SJ'64 started out in broadcasting at WELW, and became

 Chief Engineer.
 He moved on to become an on-air personality or Chief Engineer, and sometimes both, at various